hashicorp/consul/website/source/docs/agent/watches.html.markdown

 ## Handlers

-The watch specifiation specifies the view of data to be monitored.
+The watch specification specifies the view of data to be monitored.
 Once that view is updated the specified handler is invoked.
 The handler can be any executable.